mkrg01/genome_assembly_pipeline/docs/output_directory_structure.md

 ## `results/renamed/`

-The selected post-FCS/LongStitch/YaHS assembly is sorted by decreasing sequence length and renamed once for downstream analysis.
-Records are named `scaffold1`, `scaffold2`, and so on when any scaffolding mode was used, or `contig1`, `contig2`, and so on when the FCS-cleaned contig assembly is used without scaffolding.
+The assembly selected after FCS cleanup, optional purge_dups, and optional LongStitch/YaHS scaffolding is sorted by decreasing sequence length and renamed for downstream analysis.
+Records are named `scaffold1`, `scaffold2`, and so on when any scaffolding mode was used, or `contig1`, `contig2`, and so on when no scaffolding was used.

 - `assembly/{selected_assembly}/`
   Length-sorted, renamed FASTA used by RepeatModeler, RepeatMasker, BRAKER4, plotting, and nuclear release generation.